chipsalliance/f4pga-examples/docs/personal-designs.rst

 HDL Files
 ++++++++++

-Symbiflow provides full support for Verilog.
+F4PGA provides full support for Verilog.
 Some support for SystemVerilog HDL code is also provided, although more complicated designs written in SystemVerilog may not build properly under Yosys.
 Use whichever method you prefer, and add your design files to the directory of choice.
 If you are using the provided Makefiles to build your design, the top level module in your HDL